Best Aromatherapy Diffuser of 2020

-To test this line-up, we didn't simply plug all the diffusers in, turn them on, and walk away.
+To test this line-up, we didn't merely plug all the diffusers in, turn them on, and walk away.
 We broke down exactly what we want from an ideal diffuser and tested every aspect in detail.
-Our process ranged across five comprehensive and mutually exclusive metrics to provide a precise and accurate picture of the strengths and weaknesses of each model.
+Our process ranged across five comprehensive and mutually exclusive metrics to provide a precise and accurate picture of each model's strengths and weaknesses.
 Below, we discuss how we did it and which ones excelled where.

 The most important aspect of an aromatherapy diffuser is how well it works.
 We considered each unit's coverage, intensity, and humidifying properties to understand their effectiveness.
 We scientifically tested each diffuser with identical dilutions in the same sized space to see how quickly they filled the area and if they became overpowering or were too subtle.
 We measured humidity changes and scrutinized the many different mist intensity settings.

 When it comes to getting the scent you want, purity matters.
 Choose only 100% pure essential oils to get clean, consistent fragrances from your diffuser and elongate its life.
-In general, pure oils tend to cost more (especially for the less common and harder to distill oils like rose), and an unusually low price is often indicative of diluted oils or man-made "fragrances" — a very different thing than actual distilled oils from plant material.
+In general, pure oils tend to cost more (especially for the less common and harder to distill oils, like rose).
+An unusually low price often indicates diluted oils or man-made "fragrances" — a very different thing than actual distilled oils from plant material.
 At the very least, pure oils will say 100% pure somewhere on their label and should not say "fragrance."

-The Anjou 500ml provides the most consistent coverage of any model we tested.
+Providing the most consistent coverage of any model we tested was the Anjou 500ml.
 It alone has an oil reservoir on one side of the water reservoir that evenly dispenses oil as the water level goes down.
 This provides a steady level of fragrance for as long as the water and oil supplies last, rather than running through all the oil floating on top of the water first, as most others tend to do.
-It's also one of the only models we tested that where we could actually see the difference between high and low mist settings.
+It's also one of the only models we tested where we could actually see the difference between high and low mist settings.

-The ASAKUKI Smart diffuser is also particularly effective, emitting a large, obvious plume of mist for as long as the tank has water in it.
-It works very well to cover large spaces and adds some humidity to the air when used in smaller rooms.
-The InnoGear 5-in-1 and Homàsy Ultrasonic also both provide solid coverage for larger spaces.
-Their low and high mist settings are less obvious to tell the difference between by looking at them, but they're great for a little humidity bump.
+Also particularly effective, the ASAKUKI Smart diffuser emits a large, evident plume of mist for as long as the tank has water in it.
+It works very well to cover large spaces and adds humidity to the air when used in smaller rooms.
+The Homàsy Ultrasonic and InnoGear 5-in-1 also both provide substantial coverage for larger spaces.
+Their low and high mist settings are less obvious to tell the difference between looking at them, but they're great for a little humidity bump.